Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Experiments and Findings

-Here, we define a proxy for the relative preference between two MLMs with the model-comparative indicator function $\mathds{1}$, which returns $1$ if transformer $T_{1}$ has a larger preference for $S^{\text{dis}}$ relative to $S^{\text{adv}}$ than transformer $T_{2}$ and $0$ otherwise, as estimated for a measure $f$ by Equation \ref{fdiff}.
-This can be applied to compare pre-trained and re-trained MLMs (within the same model class) to recover the nature of biases introduced by MLM re-training, and possibly biases deeply encoded (or implicit) within corpora of interest.
-Naturally, values greater than 50 indicate greater bias against disadvantaged groups for transformer $T_{1}$ relative to $T_{2}$ (or a re-trained transformer relative to its pre-trained base).
+We compute \textsc{bsrt} for retrained MLMs and all measures and bias categories on CPS and report detailed results in Appendix \ref{appendix:q-2}.\footnote{We assess whether the relative differences in proportions of bias between pre- and retrained transformers are statistically significant according to McNemar's test \cite{RePEc:spr:psycho:v:12:y:1947:i:2:p:153-157} (p-value < 0.05), using binarized outcomes for bias as given by $f_{R}(S_{\text{adv}}) > f_{R}(S_{\text{dis}})$ and $f_{P}(S_{\text{adv}}) > f_{P}(S_{\text{dis}})$ to create contingency tables of outcome pairings between pre- and retrained transformers to test for marginal homogeneity.} In general, each measure produces a bias score in accordance with the particular retraining dataset used for almost all significant results across MLMs, demonstrating that proposed function \textsc{bsrt} can be applied to estimate the bias against disadvantaged groups for transformer $T_{1}$ relative to its pretrained base $T_{2}$.

-We compute \textsc{bsrt} for re-trained MLMs and all measures and bias categories on CPS using Equation \ref{dmse2}, and assess whether the relative differences in proportions of bias between re-trained and pre-trained transformers are significant according to McNemar's test \cite{RePEc:spr:psycho:v:12:y:1947:i:2:p:153-157}.
-We report results for RoBERTa in Table \ref{deltadifcps} and for other MLMs in Tables \ref{deltadifcps-2}, \ref{deltadifcps-3} and \ref{deltadifcps-4} in the Appendix for simplicity.
+In Table \ref{deltadifcps-agg}, we report (1) measures with at least one $\min \textsc{bsrt}$ or $\max \textsc{bsrt}$ across bias categories in CPS for MLMs retrained on $S_\text{adv}$ or $S_\text{dis}$ respectively, and (2) measures for which the relative difference in proportions of bias between pre- and retrained transformers is statistically significant according to McNemar's test (p-value < 0.05) for every bias category in CPS.

-We find that overall, for almost all significant results across MLMs, each measure produces a bias score in accordance with the particular re-training dataset used ($S^\text{dis}$ or $S^\text{adv}$), demonstrating that proposed function \textsc{bsrt} can be applied to estimate the bias against disadvantaged groups for transformer $T_{1}$ relative to its pre-trained base $T_{2}$.
+For all MLMs retrained on $S_{\text{dis}}$, \textsc{crr}, $\Delta\textsc{p}$, and $\Delta\textsc{pa}$ give results above 50 for each bias category as expected, with higher scores than other measures in almost every case. \textsc{crra} also gives results above 50 for each bias category except for disability bias using $\text{distilBERT}_{R}$.
+Similarly, for all MLMs retrained on $S_{\text{adv}}$, \textsc{crr}, \textsc{crra}, $\Delta\textsc{p}$, and $\Delta\textsc{pa}$ give results below 50 for each bias category as expected, with lower scores than other measures in almost every case.
+In contrast, \textsc{aula} and \textsc{csps} give 3 and 4 bias scores below 50 respectively across all MLMs retrained on $S_{\text{dis}}$.
+Notably, \textsc{aul} and \textsc{crra} give 1 bias score below 50. \textsc{aul} and \textsc{aula} give 4 and 5 bias scores above 50 respectively across all MLMs retrained on $S_{\text{adv}}$.